 Period of duration of course

 Prerequisites: Masters degree courses in Physics, Chemistry, Biology.
 The course is highly interdisciplinary; all topics will be taught at a level accessible to students with a background in any of the disciplines mentioned above.
 The course is suggested for PhD and Masters degree students.
+Note: the module of Prof. Raimond (molecular phylogenetics, tree of life and LUCA) of the Astrobiology course is lendable with the "Biologia e Fisiologia Molecolare della Cellula" course.

 The aim of the course is to provide a multi-disciplinary overview on the current state of knowledge about the origin and evolution of Life, from the formation of simple molecules in space to the development of prebiotic complex molecular systems and to the appearance of simple living organisms on Earth.